dialog-semiconductor/BLE_SDK6_examples/DA14531_Simple_beacon_Example/Readme.md

 ## Hardware & Software Configuration

 This example runs on DA14531 and DA14585/586 Bluetooth Smart SoC devices.
-  - Connect the Development Kit with the host computer over the USB connector.
+  - Connect the **DA145xx Pro Development Kit** with the host computer over the USB connector.
-  - Hardware configurations are different between DA14585/586 and DA14531.
-Please find bellow the approprate the hardware configuration.
+  - Please find bellow the approprate the hardware configuration.

 ### DA14585/586 Hardware Configuration

-In case of DA14585/586, the DA1458x Pro Development Kit is required with default jumper configuration.
+In case of DA14585/586,  DA145xx Pro Development Kit is required with default jumper configuration.
 Please see the illustration below:

+The Example can also run on **DA14585 Basic Development Kit** with default jumper configuration, as demonstrated below:

 ![585_basic_DK](assets\585_basic_DK.PNG)